This site uses cookies to store information on your computer. I'm fine with this Cookie information

 About STI Testing

 If you think you have an STI, the earlier you’re tested the sooner you can be treated if needed.
 You can find out more about getting an STI test and common STIs on our testing page.
-You can book an express test online at a time and location that works for you or you can attend our regular drop-in clinics at The Pipeworks Sauna
+You can book an express test online at a time and location that works for you or you can attend a community drop-in sexual health screening at The Pipeworks.
+Further details here.

 HIV PrEP is a medicine that stops you getting HIV through sex.
 PrEP stands for pre-exposure prophylaxis.
 ‘Pre-exposure’ means it is taken before sex and ‘prophylaxis’ means to prevent disease — in this case by stopping you getting HIV.
 If taken correctly, it is highly effective at stopping HIV being passed on.